 § 410-16.
 Project completion.

-A. The permittee shall submit as-built drawings of all structural stormwater controls which shall show deviations from the approved plans and be certified by a registered professional engineer.
+A. The permittee shall submit as-built drawings of all structural stormwater controls, which shall show deviations from the approved plans and be certified by a registered professional engineer.

 B. All LID practices and techniques within or on individual lots and/or within Town easements adjacent to the lots, and the terms of the operation and maintenance plan, shall be: